 This course covers the fundamentals of strategic planning to include ways to carefully and thoroughly examine external threats and opportunities and develop strategic plans including organization-wide plans with goals and objectives.
 Participants will learn to use strategic thinking in their day-to-day work lives and learn how to be part of the strategic planning team.
 Participants will also learn the importance of and ways to carry out and monitor the strategic plan.
+Lecture: 3 hours per week

-Lean II
+BLDR-240 Lean II